Ebilun: Family and descendants

 Ebilun belonged to the Eidu line of Niohuru clan nobles, many of whom would go on to serve with distinction in the imperial service.
 He had five sons.
 The eldest, Faka, inherited Ebilun's title of duke in 1667, only to lose it several years later.

 Ebilun's sixth son, Yende, served as an official under the Yongzheng Emperor (r.
 1722–1735), and in turn Yende's own son, Tsereng, served as Viceroy of Huguang; Yende's second son, Necin, served on the Grand Council of the Qianlong Emperor (r.
 1735–1796).
-One of Ebilun's daughters became a consort of the Kangxi Emperor.
+Three of Ebilun's daughters became imperial consorts of the Kangxi Emperor, one becoming his empress consort.

 Ebilun's seventh son, Alingga, was a main figure in the succession battle among the sons of the Kangxi Emperor.